How to Keep Flowers Lasting Longer (Up to 20 Days!)

 The 5 Secrets to Longer-Lasting Cut Flowers

-- Use sharp scissors or floral shears to prevent crushing the stems.
+Use sharp scissors or floral shears to avoid crushing the stem.

 2. Use the Right Water Temperature